Best car insurance for classic cars

 There’s a wide range of modifications, from ones that alter how your car performs to super-powered sound systems, so whether or not your rates are impacted depends on what you’ve done to the car.

 We recommend that you first check with your car insurance company to make sure any parts you’re adding are acceptable under the terms of your policy.
-Your insurer will let you know if you need to get a CPE endorsement to cover them for an additional fee, as well how the parts will affect your rates or policy.
+Your insurer will let you know if you need to get a CPE endorsement to cover them for an additional fee and how the parts will affect your rates or policy.

-If someone hits my modified car, will his insurer replace my custom parts?
+If someone hits my modified car, will his insurer replace custom parts?